nest/nest-simulator/coding_guidelines_c++.md

 The [clang-format](http://clang.llvm.org/docs/ClangFormat.html) tool is build on the clang compile fronted.
 It allows to pretty print input files in a configurable manner, and has vim and emacs integration.
 We supply a [.clang-format](#clang-format-file) configuration file to enforce some parts of the coding style.
 During the code review process we check that there is no difference between the committed files and the formatted version of the committed files:

 Developer can benefit from the tool by formatting their changes before issuing a pull request: `clang-format -i <committed file>`.
-We require clang-format version 3.6.
+We use clang-format version 3.6 in the TravisCI.
+Older versions do not understand all formatting options we defined in `.clang-format`.
+Version 3.7 has formatting differences to 3.6 .

 Get `clang-format`:
 Ubuntu (see [here](http://llvm.org/apt/)):